 There are usually two sections to any closet, the hangers and shelves.
 Think about it practicality.
 What do find to be the most important to easily reach out and grab?
 I recently discovered that having my jeans on hangers was a waste of closet space that my coats and jackets were in more need of.
 I folded them in a pile from darkest to lightest, and placed them at the base of my closet under the hangers and it made my life is so much easier.

 4. Mix & Match

 Scarves are also a mystery for some people.
 Where and how are they supposed to be stored?
-Winter scarves are also big and bulky and hanging them up next to you jackets and coats isn't ideal for small closets.
+Winter scarves are big and bulky so hanging them up next to your jackets and coats isn't ideal for small closets.
 I found that folding them flat in an average length on top of each other and laying them out behind two piles of light clothing (In my case, these are my 'going out' tops and basic T-shirts) is huge space saver and it's not as hard reaching for them as you might think.

-Main Image Credits: Fabulous Muses
+Main Image Credits: Haute Off The Rack

 The most recent upgrades to the HTMLG online editor are the tag manager and the attribute filter.
 Try it for free and purchase a subscription if you like it!